sheldonucr/EMspice/README.md

 # EMspice -- The full-chip level EM-IR coupled analysis for EM sign-off analysis

+Last update: April 2020

 EMspice performs the mult-physics electrical and stress analysis of multi-segment interconnect wires.
 The repot consists of phython version and matlab version impementation of EMspice.

+EMspice was developed by Zeyu Sun at UC Riverside in 2020.

 **ICC to spice code in "EMspice_python/icc2spice/"**